tamimat/portfolio/_posts/2017-04-01-diva-visual-nuggets.md

 ![Under $100]({{ site.baseurl }}/img/diva-under100.png)

 In visual interfaces, features that are important can be consistently shown.
 The user sees the feature.
 There is an external signal that reminds him of it.
-For example, if you search in a commerce website, you can see the filters, or when you type the keywords, suggestions will be shown, with autocomplete for each new letter that you type.
+For example, if you search in a e-commerce website, you can see the filters, or when you type the keywords, suggestions will be shown, with autocomplete for each new letter that you type.
 Features of voice interfaces lack that ability.
 The question is how can the user be shown what capabilities the NLU has without making tours that everybody dismisses and nobody watches.

 ## Workshop